basharkousa/mytasks/README.md

 # mytasks

-MyTasks is A kanban board for tasks, where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").
+MyTasks is a kanban board for tasks, where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").

 ## Getting Started